PHX2600/The-Archive/forum/General Discussion/0126 - Is the Hackers Manifesto still relevant.md

 Posted by **PHLAK** on Tue June 24th, 2008 01:39:46 PM

 I think the Hackers Manifesto is MORE relevant today then it was back then.
 The only difference is true hackers are fewer and further between these days.
-There are so many wanna be &quot;hackers&quot; that they don't even realize that what they are really trying to to is called cracking.
+There are so many wanna be "hackers" that they don't even realize that what they are really trying to to is called cracking.

 But those of us with the true hackers mindset will continue to exist.
 We may not be in the news or on the front pages anymore, however, we're still around.
 Maybe it's because we don't like the attention, or are too busy hacking to care, but we hackers must continue fighting for what we believe in, the one universal truth that sets us apart from every other human being... freedom.